Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Introduction

-Several works explored this direction, \revision{notably} with the computation of an average topological representation \cite{Turner2014, vidal_vis19, pont_vis21, wetzels23} that is representative of an ensemble and can be used for clustering tasks, or with variability analysis methods for ensembles of topological representations \cite{pont_tvcg23, pont_tvcg24}.
-The basic and main building block of all these methods is the notion of distances between topological representations.
-While practically useful and well studied metrics have been developed for such objects, persistence diagrams and merge trees themselves can suffer from a lack of specificity, where geometrically different datasets have the same topological representation, \revision{preventing to discriminate them} (\autoref{fig_geom}).
 By encoding features too compactly, from a topological point of view, they introduce a limitation that causes important geometric details to be lost.
 This lack of geometric specificity impacts the subsequent data analysis pipeline after their computation and can prevent the identification of important feature differences in an ensemble\revision{.
-This can lead} to wrong scientific conclusions where datasets seem to be \revision{identical} from a topological point of view but are not from a geometrical one. \revision{To tackle this limitation, topological representations must be extended with geometric properties and for their analysis, a metric being computable in practice needs to be defined.} \revision{Earlier works enrich topological descriptors with only coarse and aggregated geometric properties, particularly with size and position \revision{\cite{soler_ldav18, lin_geometryAware23, mingzheTracking, SaikiaSW14_branch_decomposition_comparison}}, therefore overlooking the fine-grained and vertex-level inner structure of each feature.}
+This can lead} to wrong scientific conclusions where datasets seem to be \revision{identical} from a topological point of view but are not from a geometrical one. \revision{To tackle this limitation, topological representations must be extended with geometric properties and for their analysis, a metric being computable in practice needs to be defined.} \revision{Earlier works enrich topological descriptors with only coarse and aggregated geometric properties, particularly with size and position\revision{\mbox{\cite{soler_ldav18, lin_geometryAware23, mingzheTracking, SaikiaSW14_branch_decomposition_comparison}}}, therefore overlooking the fine-grained and vertex-level inner structure of each feature.}